DaryaLukk/Go-Ahead-frontend-test/README.md

 # Go-Ahead-frontend-test

-Realize on React, TypeScript, tests on Jest👾
+Realize on React && TypeScript👾

 How open: